Island of Exiles

 Sumai – A deep bond/partnership/love; can be anywhere between entirely platonic or very sexual

-Suraki – A weapon with a blade on one end, a weighted, sometimes spiked ball on the other, and a four-foot chain connecting the two
+Suraki – A weapon with a blade on one end, a weighted, sometimes spiked ball on the other, and a five-foot chain connecting the two

 Surnat – A date-like fruit that grows on low bushes on the island